|

 Bioletta

-stops.
-Another good restaurant on Fokionos is called Mezedomaxies.
-Similar to Violetta and Faidra with an emphasis on fresh fish and grilled meats as well as a large selection of salads and mezedes this combination mezedopoulion-estiatorion is a great place to come on a sunny afternoon to have a lingering lunch with some wine, beer, ouzo or tsipuro.
-I can also say with confidence that any of the above restaurants will have better
+Another restaurant similar to the original Bioletta on Fokionos is called Mezedomaxies which an emphasis on fresh fish and grilled meats as well as a large selection of salads and mezedes.
+This combination mezedopoulion-estiatorion is a great place to come on a sunny afternoon to have a lingering lunch

 Their new restaurant

 and crispy onions, order the pasta with shrimp, order the sausage, order the sikotaria (liver and stuff in wine sauce), the grilled vegetables are amazing, the Kykladiki salad, or any of the meat dishes.
 I could go on but start with these and then ask the waiter to suggest something.
-The chef is Panayotis Papanicholaou, who is as close as you can get to being a genius in Greek cooking, drawing his inspiration from traditional dishes from all over Greece as well as the years he spent in Chicago.
-Pick an island
+The chef is Giorgos Kantelis, who is a disciple of Panayotis Papanicholaou, who is as close as you can get to being a genius in Greek cooking, drawing his inspiration from traditional dishes from all over Greece as well as

-The best taverna for outdoor spring-summer-fall eating is To Platanos which is down Agia Zoni, a pedestrian street off Fokionos Negri, in a small square called Platia Platanos at the intersection with Kalifronia street.
-One of the nicest neighborhood tavernas in Athens if you are looking for something authentically Greek and a setting that will make you feel like you are on an island.
+street off Fokionos Negri, in a small square called Platia Platanos at the intersection with Kalifronia street in a setting that will make you feel like you are on an island.
+Though the neighborhood was not the best in Athens, recently other small businesses and cafes have been popping up.
+Anyway

 For those of you who are traveling on a budget or live in Athens and want to go out to dinner regularly and not spend much more than what it would cost to eat at home there is a terrific choice and though it is off the beaten path you can easily have a nice meal here for under ten euros whether you come for lunch or dinner.
-The restaurant

 is